Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 }
 ```

-This code reads the localized resource for the view title, and formats it using the value of the `SalesOrderNumberProperty`.
+This code reads the localized resource for the view title and formats it using the value of the `SalesOrderNumberProperty`.

 ### Configuring data object fields

 We are going to implement behavior for computed fields and cascading selection in the customized `SalesOrderDetailObject`, so let's set the `customize="true"` attribute on this data object.

-We will also lay out the fields in two columns by setting `field-cols="2"` here, and will configure them to hide `sales order id` and `sales order number`.
-Then we'll manually make the `subcategory` editable, since it's not updated in any operations, and will set proper labels for `product id` and `special offer id`, as follows.
+We will also lay out the fields in two columns by setting `field-cols="2"` here and will configure them to hide the `sales order id` and `sales order number`.
+Then we'll manually make the `subcategory` editable since it's not updated in any operations, and will set proper labels for `product id` and `special offer id`, as follows.

 ```xml title="sales_order.xom"
 <!-- highlight-next-line -->